 Disposal of waste materials Solid waste that is soaked or saturated with body fluids should be placed in sealed, sturdy, impervious bags.
 The bag should be disposed of following regulations established by local or state environmental agencies.

-Production area: Persons working in the production area should wear a clean uniform or laboratory coat, a face mask, protective eyewear and disposable gloves.
+Production area: Persons working in the production area should wear a clean uniform or laboratory coat, a face mask, protective eyewear, and disposable gloves.
 Work surfaces and equipment should be kept free of debris and disinfected daily.
-Any instruments, attachments and materials to be used with new prostheses or appliances should be maintained separately from those to be used with prostheses or appliances that have already been inserted in the mouth.
+Any instruments, attachments, and materials to be used with new prostheses or appliances should be maintained separately from those to be used with prostheses or appliances that have already been inserted in the mouth.
 Ragwheels can be washed and autoclaved after each case.
 Brushes and other equipment should be disinfected at least daily.
 A small amount of pumice should be dispensed in small disposable containers for individual use on each case.
-The excess should be discarded.
+Any excess should be discarded.
 A liquid disinfectant (1:20 sodium hypochlorite solution) can serve as a mixing medium for pumice.
 Adding three parts green soap to the disinfectant solution will keep the pumice suspended.

 Outgoing cases: Each case should be disinfected before it is returned to the dental office.
 Dentists should be informed about infection control procedures that are used.